JRButler/Digital-lava-lamp/README.md

 This repo contains most of the sketches on display in the youTube clip as well as the main python required to switch between them.

 Note: There are no pre-compiled binaries in this repo.
 You must compile them for your target platform or simply use them interactively with Processing.
+Some of the sketches require additional Processing libraries like Minim, if you encounter errors, please check you have the required libraries installed.